sivarajans/Data-Structures/Hash Table/Readme.md

 where N - total elements, a - constant in h(x) = ax and Prime Numbers.

 *Load Factor  = a / N*
-when load factor reaches its limit, hastable needs to be resized to next set of prime numbers and values should refilled to maintain order.
+when load factor reaches its limit, hastable needs to be resized to next set of prime numbers and values should get refilled to maintain order.

 ## Installation